sahuf2003/WeChat/README.md

 ### Step 1: Install Python Dependencies

 Ensure you have Python installed.
-Navigate to your project directory and install the necessary Python dependencies specified in ml folder
+Navigate to your project directory and install the necessary Python dependencies specified in `requirements.txt`:

 ```bash
 cd ml